The Misrepresented Zircon

 Dispersion of Zircons

-The high refractive index of zircons is the cause the intense sparkles.
+The high refractive index of zircons is the cause of the intense sparkles.
 There are three main types of Zircons: High, intermediate, and low type, varying on the extent of radioactive damage to the crystal structure.
 The more damaged, the less the refraction and refractive index and the less which the stone sparkles.
 Low type garnets have a refractive index between 1.78 – 1.85.
 Intermediate Zircons have refractive indices between 1.85 – 1.93; and finally, High type Zircons have a refractive index between 1.92 – 2.01.

 Furthermore, Zircons also have a high birefringence.
 This property means that a single ray of light is enough for the stone to light up like a diamond.
 This same optical property causes Zircons to possess “doubling of the back facets”.
 One can see it in the colourless zircon above, where on observation of the facet edges of the back of the stone it seems as if everything is doubled.
 In reality, there is only one facet edge, whereas when observing through the gemstone, it seems there are two edges.